Eclair Clinical Data Repository (CDR) Shared Laboratory Record information for healthcare providers

 The privacy framework has been subject to legal review & has also been reviewed and endorsed by the Office of the Privacy Commissioner.

 What are my responsibilities?

 As a healthcare provider, you must advise your patients that you can access their results via our Eclair CDR database and obtain their consent to do so.
-You must also advise your patient that they have the right to opt out of their results being entered into the Eclair CDR database.
+You must also advise your patients that they have the right to opt out of their results being entered into the Eclair CDR database.
 Patients wanting to opt out will be required to complete the opt out form in the ‘Sharing your Laboratory Record for Safer Healthcare’ patient brochure.
-Click here to download the Eclair CDR patient brochure.

 We endeavour to provide patients with information on CDR; however responsibility to advise the patient of Eclair CDR also rests with healthcare providers.
 We have prepared a brochure to be given to patients which provides the patient with information on Eclair CDR.
 Please contact us if you would to like obtain a copy of this brochure, or download it from Wellington SCL’s website.